Skip to Main Content

 Material Sciences Databases

-Knovel Online Books A collection of 800+ online reference and text books for science and engineering.
+Knovel Online Books This link opens in a new windowA collection of 800+ online reference and text books for science and engineering.
 Browse by title or search all titles or subject groups for needed information in multiple disciplines.
 Subject areas include engineering, chemistry, materials science, biochemistry, biology & biotechnology, environmental engineering, and more.

-SciFinder - SciFinder-n - Chemical Abstracts Explore the CAS databases by Chemical Substance or Reaction, Research Topic, Author Name, Document Identifier, Company Name/Organization, or Browse.
+SciFinder - SciFinder-n - Chemical Abstracts This link opens in a new windowExplore the CAS databases by Chemical Substance or Reaction, Research Topic, Author Name, Document Identifier, Company Name/Organization, or Browse.
 The database contains over 168 million organic and inorganic substances, over 68 million biosequences, over 126 million reactions, over 1.2 million searchable Markush representations from 500,000 patents, over 25 million reference to the biomedical literature, 389,000 inventoried or regulated chemicals, and millions of commercially available products.

-ASCE Civil Engineering Database (NOW including eBooks and Standards) ASCE's electronic information retrieval service to all its publications published.
+ASCE Civil Engineering Database (NOW including eBooks and Standards) This link opens in a new windowASCE's electronic information retrieval service to all its publications published.
 Full-text access is available for e-journals from 1872 to the present and for e-books from 1985 to the present.
 The latest e-standards are also available.

-IEEE E-Books Description of this database.
+IEEE E-Books This link opens in a new windowDescription of this database.